 Study much more about each of the eight Beatitudes in the “Related Articles” at the end of this article.

 The source of real spiritual power

-None of us can fill the emptiness and the discontent that manifests itself as unhappiness.
-That void is God’s place to fill, and we can’t meet it with something else, at least for any length of time.
-We can’t generate lasting happiness nor can we find it in some outside circumstance.
+None of us can really fill the emptiness and the discontent that manifests itself as unhappiness in this world.
+Ultimately that void is God’s place to fill, and we can’t meet it with something else, at least for any length of time.
+We can’t generate lasting spiritual joy nor can we find it in some outside circumstance.
 We must acknowledge that the Creator is the source of all good things and go to Him.